kaltura/DeveloperPortalDocs/documentation/Media-Ingest-and-Preperation/Account-Representative-Steps.md

 Every token will have a hardcoded expiration date.
 For short-lived projects, this date can be set only a few months or years into the future.
 It's also possible to create long-lived Application Tokens that will remain active decades into the future.
 Note that it's always possible to de-activate an Application Token.

-The Expiration Date will be set using UNIX timestamp format (Epoch time).
+The expiration date is set using a UNIX timestamp format (Epoch time).

 ### Session Expiration